trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

     that can be overriden by `GLOBAL_OPTIONS`, additional help messages, and alias definitions.

-    Configuration file itself is described in the *CONFIGURATION FILE* section.
+    Configuration file itself is described on the `command-wrapper-default.dhall(5)` manual page.

     See also `COMMAND_WRAPPER_USER_CONFIG_DIR` and `XDG_CONFIG_HOME` in
     *ENVIRONMENT VARIABLES* section to better understand how the location of